RANSON, WEST VIRGINIA

 The middle portion of my trip would remain unchanged — that from Aldie to Airmont via Snickersville Turnpike.
 But those 11 miles would be the only constant.

 I headed down Bristow Rd which is a two-lane road with no shoulder but most drivers are pretty good about respecting cyclists on this road.
 It turns into Linton Hall Road which was the only part of the route I did not like.
-Four lanes, it is curb to curb with no shoulder, a 45 mph speed limit which meant most cars were doing 55 mph.
-Total distance on this portion was 10 kilometers (6 miles).
+Four lanes, it is curb-to-curb with no shoulder, a 45 mph speed limit which meant most cars were doing 55 mph.
+The total distance on this portion was 10 kilometers (6 miles).

 It was a short trip through Haymarket to Antioch Road at which time I stopped to call home and then was met by another cyclist, “Kenny.”
 We chatted as we rode off together.
 It was fun for a while but then I soon realized I was near the red zone.
 He was setting a pretty fast pace and I was struggling to stay on his wheel.
 I enjoyed his companionship but was relieved when he turned to ride up Ridge Road.

 With just one missed turn, I made my way to Aldie and Snickersville Turnpike.
 The day was gorgeous and the spring blossoms were on the trees.
-Snickersville is a roller coaster and for every screamin’ downhill section you pay on the other side with a climb.
-It was soften up the legs for sure.
+Snickersville is a roller coaster and for every screamin’ downhill section, you pay on the other side with a climb.
+It softened up the legs for sure.

 I came to Kabletown Road and followed this to Old Cave Road to Charles Town.
 But I saw lightning in the distance.
-Dark clouds ahead and I knew I was going into it.
-I looked for shelter but found none and road through about 10 minutes of the worst of it.
+Dark clouds were looming ahead and I knew I was going into it.
+Again.
+I looked for shelter but found none and rode through about 10 minutes of the worst of it.
 Lightning followed by an almost immediate crack of thunder.
 It was scary.

-Drenched, but safe, I made it into Charles Town.
+I was drenched, but I was safe, I made it to Charles Town.